runtimeverification/haskell-backend/docs/introduction.md

 During predicate simplification, we are more flexible;
 it is entirely reasonable to generate conditions such as `x = x + y` in this context.

+### Matching

+An ad hoc subset of patterns can be matched, based on the usual needs of the frontend and semantics developers.
+Matching is implemented sequentially, so there is no separate substitution normalization step.

 ### Semantic rules

+Semantic rules are instantiated by unification, as described above.
+The procedures to apply one-path and all-path reachability claims is described in other documents.

 ### Function rules

+Function rules are instantiated by matching, as described above.
+Function evaluation occurs during simplification, but not during unification.
+Function evaluation _may_ split the configuration if multiple branches of a function's definition match the configuration;
+this point is planned to change.

 ### Simplification

+Patterns are simplified from the bottom up.
+The top-level condition of the configuration is passed down as context for function and predicate evaluation.
+New conditions are accumulated as simplification moves up the syntax tree, requiring substitution normalization at the top.
+`TermLike` is simplified in a single pass, but this is planned to change.
+`Condition` is simplified in a loop where new substitutions are applied and the result is re-simplified.

 ### Refuting predicates

+Some predicates can be evaluated by an external solver;
+in theory this can be any solver with an SMT-LIB 2 interface, but in practice we use Z3.
+Generally, we only check satisfiability of a predicate, using the solver to refute impossible execution paths.
+Predicate logic connectives are translated to their corresponding connectives in the solver.
+`\equals` can be translated if its arguments are in `Int` or `Bool`.
+It is essential that the arguments be functional (match exactly one value) because of the solver's internal assumptions.
+Other predicates cannot be translated directly, but they are translated as unknown (uninterpreted) `Bool` variables.
+An uninterpreted predicate is translated as the same variable wherever it occurs in a formula so that the solver can refute predicates such as `\in(a, b) ∧ \not \in(a, b)`.

+The backend uses a single solver process for all queries.
+The solver is initialized with all the symbols and sorts defined by the user and many axioms (such as constructor axioms).
+While proving, queries are sent to the solver incrementally, avoiding the overhead of restarting the solver for each query.